 Information Management skills: Geared toward Information Management Experts this will demonstrate how existing IM systems or databases can be adapted for use with the MIRA, and how information from existing datasets (e.g. Common Operational Datasets) is incorporated.

-Following the targeted exercises the MIRA team will participate in a simulation followed by an extensive debriefing.
+Following the targeted exercises, the MIRA team will participate in a simulation followed by an extensive debriefing.

-Lessons-learned and feedback from all trainings, based on standard evaluation forms, will be provided to the NATF to ensure that guidance and tools are updated at the end of 2012, and that capacity development materials are updated accordingly.
+Lessons-learned and feedback from these activities will be provided to the NATF to ensure that guidance and tools are updated at the end of 2012, and that capacity development materials are updated accordingly.

 RESPONSIBILITY/GOVERNANCE

-All members of the IASC have responsibility for ensuring that their staff are appropriately trained in coordinated assessments, and that staff proposed for the different types of training have the required profile, technical skills and responsibilities and can be available for deployment.
+All members of the IASC have responsibility for ensuring that their staff are appropriately trained in coordinated assessments, and that staff proposed for the different types of simulation/training exercises have the required profile, technical skills and responsibilities and can be available for deployment.
 In addition, these capacity development activities should be configured into on-going cluster workplans (including cluster training and preparedness).
 However, the IASC NATF is responsible for ensuring that the training material and content is of a high quality and standard.

 PRINCIPLES